sbseltzer/love-bone/README.md

-# boner
+# BÖNER: 2D Skeletal Animations for LÖVE
-BÖNER: 2D Skeletal Animations for LÖVE
+This is a sample LÖVE project to showcase BÖNER.